In Mexico, Monarch butterflies are beginning to arrive this week in their over-wintering sites as people prepare for Day of the Dead celebrations.

 The video below, “Muerte Es Vida” (Death is Life), follows a family from Michoacán’s Mazahuas indigenous community as they celebrate Day of the Dead.
 Native peoples explain how the Monarch butterflies always return a few days before the celebrations begin.
 Children were taught to set out water to welcome the butterflies because they were tired and thirsty from their travels.

-Whether you live in Mexico or elsewhere, you can join in the Day of the Dead celebration by sharing these stories with your children and grandchildren and by downloading the information sheet below.
+Whether you live in Mexico or elsewhere, you can join in the Day of the Dead celebration by sharing these stories with your children and grandchildren and by downloading the Day of the Dead Activity Guide.
+There are also any children’s books available that also teach about Dia de Los Muertos.